vogonwann/eos-sway-fedora/README.md

 ## unmaintained needs contributors or maintainer

-# Sway-WM Setup and Theme for EndeavourOS
+# Sway-WM Setup and Theme for EndeavourOS for Fedora Sway

 **Sway EndeavourOS Community Edition**

 [![Maintenance](https://img.shields.io/maintenance/yes/2023.svg)]()

+This is the fork of Endeavour OS Sway Community Edition for Fedora Sway Spin

 ## To Install Manually